stackforge/openstack-sdk-php/doc/streams-tutorial.md

 `swift://CONTAINER/OBJECT_NAME`.

 - *swift://*: This is the schema.
-This part of the URL tells PHP to pass the request to the HPCloud stream wrapper.
+This part of the URL tells PHP to pass the request to the OpenStack stream wrapper.
 (Swift, by the way, is the [OpenStack name for object storage](http://openstack.org/projects/storage/).
 - *Example*: This is the *container name*.
 In Object Storage parlance, a container is a place to store documents.
 One account can have lots of